scacela/oci-lakehouse-pipeline/README.md

 #### Prerequisites
 - Fully-privileged access to an OCI Tenancy (account).
 - Sufficient availability of resources in your OCI Tenancy.
 You can check resource availability [here](https://cloud.oracle.com/limits?region=home).
-- Access Token for OAC deployment.
-If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, you will need to generate an Oracle Identity Cloud Service (IDCS) Application, and use it to generate a token file that contains the access token, which will be used as an input parameter for the `OAC IDCS Access Token` field.
+- An access token for OAC deployment.
+If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, you will need to generate an Oracle Identity Cloud Service (IDCS) Application, and use it to generate a token file that contains the access token, which will be used as an input parameter that is required for OAC deployment.
 To walk through this process, please follow [this series of instructions](./modules/oac/generate-idcs-access-token-for-oac.md).
 #### Note
 For general Resource Manager deployment steps, you can refer to [this documentation](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Tasks/deploybutton.htm#ariaid-title4).
 For steps that are specific to this stack, proceed to Step 1.
 #### Steps